maxkimambo/cloud-solutions/README.md

-# GCP Cloud demos & Solutions
+# GCP Demos & Solutions

 This repository contains demos and solutions for Google Cloud Platform (GCP)